jomcbob/battleship/README.md

 ## 📦 Project Structure

 This game is built from scratch using vanilla JavaScript, HTML, and CSS.
-It features an interactive UI, intelligent bot opponent, and dynamic prompts from your digital captain.
+It features an interactive UI, a bot opponent, and dynamic prompts from your digital captain.

 ```
 /project-root